Resident Policies and Regulations

 Please keep your vehicle registered, licensed, and in good operating condition.
 Vehicles not meeting those requirements may be considered abandoned and towed away without notice at your expense and responsibility.

 All vehicles must follow all parking and speed policies.
 Unless designated as reserved, parking for general use by residents is on a first-come, first-served basis.
 Fire regulations prohibit parking a motorcycle anywhere but in the parking lot, so please do not park it on the walkways, on your patio, or under the stairwells.
 Consult the office for other special parking regulations.
 Some areas are posted as no-parking zones.
-If you park in one of these areas or in a fire lane, your car may be towed away at your expense without notice.
+If you park in one of these areas or a fire lane, your car may be towed away at your expense without notice.
+Reverse parking is prohibited.

 Under certain circumstances, we may need to move your vehicle.
 We will attempt to provide you with advance notice of such requirements.
 However, we cannot guarantee that such advance notice will be possible in all cases.
 A professional towing company will be employed if we are required to move your vehicle.